Add an article

 Preview the conversation

-Use Conversation Builder's Preview tool or the Knowledge Base's Chat tool to preview the conversation and verify the content is returned and rendered as you expect.
+Use Conversation Builder's Preview tool to preview the conversation and verify the content is returned and rendered as you expect.

 To accomplish this, in the Display Article interaction, we've configured the next action to be "End Interaction."
 Then, we've added some Post-Process code to that same interaction.
 The code (shown below) checks whether the content link (URL) exists, and, if it does, it changes the interaction's next action to be the following interaction.